What Are The Different Types Of Peer Review?

 Authors should carefully consider the type of peer review when submitting their work, as it can significantly affect how their research is evaluated and received.

 By being informed about these processes, authors can better navigate the publishing journey and ensure their work achieves the recognition it deserves.
-As peer review practices evolve, staying updated will be key to participating effectively in scholarly communication.
+As peer review practices evolve and/or become multidisciplinary, staying updated will be key to participating effectively in scholarly communication.